CyberRazor/CODE-Lancashire-Assignments/portfolio_website/README.md

 This is my web development coursework.
-It is designed as a portfolio page for my audio career - showings my achievements and additional skills
+It is designed as a portfolio page for my audio career - showings my achievements and additional skills.

+Using JavaScript, Tailwind, HTML, CSS and React I have incorporated React Routing, several interactive elements and a data collection form.